Recursive Prime Factorizations: Dyck Words as Numbers: Dyck-complete Interpretations

 \section{Dyck-complete Interpretations}

-While a minimal RPF natural interpretation and its corresponding minimal RPF rational interpretation are sufficient to represent all natural numbers and all rational numbers respectively, and while each of these interpretations enjoys the property that a bijection exists between its underlying language and its target set, we can generalize our notion of RPF languages to permit all possible inflations.
-The result is the Dyck language, which underlies all generalized RPF interpretations, regardless of whether they are natural or rational, or which prime permutations determine the ordering of factors in their words. \begin{remark} The Dyck language has been a topic of much research, resulting in an extensive body of knowledge of potential use for the study of recursive prime factorizations. \end{remark}
+While a minimal RPF natural interpretation and its corresponding minimal RPF superrational interpretation are sufficient to represent all natural numbers and all superrational numbers respectively, and while each of these interpretations enjoys the property that a bijection exists between its underlying language and its target set, we can generalize our notion of RPF languages to permit all possible inflations.
+The result is the Dyck language, which underlies all generalized RPF interpretations, regardless of whether they are natural or superrational, or which prime permutations determine the ordering of factors in their words.

 \begin{definition} An interpretation is \emph{Dyck-complete} if its underlying language is $\mathcal{D}$. \end{definition}